BibleTools

 David C. Grabbe

-Does Scripture Allow for Self-Defense?
+Does Scripture Allow for Killing in Self-Defense?

 The core of life for us is government.
 The issue is who we will allow to govern us.
-We can govern ourselves in deciding to kill, commit adultery, steal, or lie, that is, break the commandments—or we can submit to God who says, "No," to everyone of these things.
+We can govern ourselves in deciding to kill, commit adultery, steal, or lie—that is, break the commandments—or we can submit to God who says, "No," to every one of these things.
 The decision as to what is moral has already been decided by God.
 Our only decision is whether we will submit to what He says to do.

 What are we to do when the issue is whether to break the Sabbath by working or keep it by refusing?
 What are we to do when we are in a financial bind and in debt?
 Should we submit to God and pay His tithes first?
 Will God be trusted to provide our needs in a tight financial situation even though we tithe?
-What are we to do when we desire to cover ourselves, brag, lie, or tell the truth?
-What should we do when we are sexually enticed?
-Flee or commit adultery or fornication?
+What are we to do when we desire to cover ourselves: brag, lie, or tell the truth?
+What should we do when we are sexually enticed: flee or commit adultery or fornication?
 What are we to do in any case when submitting and glorifying God are the issue?

 Should we expect God to bless us when we choose to take sovereignty and control—we think—to ourselves, that is, when we introduce idolatry into the mix of the relationship?
 Once we are no longer ignorant of the choices before us and choose to take sovereignty to ourselves, sin becomes exceedingly more serious in its consequences, and we become the idol, because that is who we are serving.